waggle-sensor/summer2024/ryan/README.md

 Today I am going to make a dockerfile and run some tests with Florence on the node and/or Orin.
 Before that I will make some slight changes to the JSON file and try to also find a way to redirect the localhost gradio so that I can see it on my computer.
 I don't know how that works but I heard it is possible.

 ![Ryan's Board June 28th, 2024 Morning](https://github.com/waggle-sensor/summer2024/blob/main/ryan/RyanBoard/IMG_3678.jpg)

+Good day -- will update blog about it Monday